Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Correct escaping in notification mails
-= 1.1.6 =
+* Fixed: Display issues in notification mails with some characters = 1.1.6 =
 * Fixed: HTML is now rendered correctly in notification-mails
 * Fixed: Correct escaping of URLs